dconn20/Project2020/README.md

 Observations:

-From the graph it is easy to again separate the Iris Setosa from the other two species in re-lation to Petal length and width.
+From the graph it is easy to again separate the Iris Setosa from the other two species in relation to Petal length and width.
 Iris Virginica has the greatest range for Sepal length, Petal length and Petal width while Sepal width shows a much shorter range between all three species.
 The overlapping with Sepal length and sepal width makes it difficult to separate the three species especially with Iris Virginica and Iris Versicolor.

 # Conclusion

-The aim of this project was to research Fisher’s Iris Data Set by using Python and its differ-ent libraries to analyse it.
-Throughout this process the libraries I mainly used were Pan-das, Seaborn, Matplotlib and Numpy.
+The aim of this project was to research Fisher’s Iris Data Set by using Python and its different libraries to analyse it.
+Throughout this process the libraries I mainly used were Pandas, Seaborn, Matplotlib and Numpy.
 I began this project by researching the huge amount of information available in relation to the data set online.
 From this research it is clear to see that Fisher’s Iris Data Set is one of the best known and most used data sets in relation to Machine Learning and Data Science.

 From my investigations I believe that visual data is a much better platform from which to study data.
 I found it made the data more clear and easier to visualise and it seemed more accurate and reliable.
 Graphs such as the histogram allow you to view the data but do not give a good range of the overall data set.
 Using scatterplots and pairplots allowed me to view the data in a different way and separate it from each other more easily.
 I also created boxplots and violinplots to help me analyse the data more thoroughly.
-These were some-thing I came across quite often during my research and decided to add them to the project in order to gain experience creating them within Python and using them to study the data.
+These were something I came across quite often during my research and decided to add them to the project in order to gain experience creating them within Python and using them to study the data.

 Throughout this project I have learned a huge amount in relation to programming and how it is used to analyse data sets.
-Before starting this course in January, I had no previous pro-gramming experience and found the weekly tasks to be quite challenging.
+Before starting this course in January, I had no previous programming experience and found the weekly tasks to be quite challenging.
 This project really helped me to understand Python and its different libraries.
-I spent quite a bit of time run-ning, testing and altering code I had written in order to produce the correct results.
-I en-countered many errors over the course of this project but found solutions to each one along the way.
+I spent quite a bit of time running, testing and altering code I had written in order to produce the correct results.
+I encountered many errors over the course of this project but found solutions to each one along the way.
 I am happy with the content that I have produced as I found it both challenging and rewarding.
 I have achieved what I set out to do at the beginning of the project, which was to understand the data set and develop the skills needed to analyse it by writing and executing scripts within Python and its libraries.
-I have gained valuable experience using Pandas, Sea-born, Matplotlib and Numpy and learned how to create visual graphs such as histograms, scatterplots, pairplots, boxplots, violinplots and swarmplots.
-I also gained important experi-ence using Visual Studio Code and Github.
+I have gained valuable experience using Pandas, Seaborn, Matplotlib and Numpy and learned how to create visual graphs such as histograms, scatterplots, pairplots, boxplots, violinplots and swarmplots.
+I also gained important experience using Visual Studio Code and Github.